SESUGH-OPS/Docker-project/Docker-compose-project/README.md

 ![Architecture](assets/Infra.gif)

 This repository demonstrates the deployment of a three-tier application using Docker, focusing on individual Dockerfiles for each component.
-The application comprises a MySQL database, a Node.js backend, and a React.js frontend.
+The application comprises a MySQL database, a Node.js backend, and a React.js frontend and will be deployed using Docker compose

 ## Prerequisites